preloader

 2

-The race starts in the town of Twardoszyn, Slovakia.
-The finish line is located at: Siwa Polana – Witów, 34-512, Witów.
+The finish of the race is at: Siwa Polana – Witów, 34-512, Witów.

 3